-Reserves Requirement On Home Loan By Automated Underwriting System
+Reserves Requirement On Home Loan By Mortgage Lenders

 When Do Underwriters Ask For Reserves Requirement On Home Loan?

 Reserves Requirement On Home Loan is normally not required.
 Reserves are highly recommended for home buyers even though it is not conditioned by mortgage lenders.
-When a borrower applies for a residential mortgage loan, the mortgage loan originator will submit the mortgage applicant’s mortgage application and credit reports to Fannie Mae;s and/or Freddie Mac’s Automated Underwriting System for an automated approval.
-If it is run through Freddie Mac, then the results will be an approve/eligible per LP FINDINGS.
+When a borrower applies for a home loan, the mortgage loan originator will submit the applicant’s mortgage application and credit reports to Fannie Mae’s and/or Freddie Mac’s Automated Underwriting System for automated approval.
+If it is run through Freddie Mac, then the results will be approve/eligible per LP FINDINGS.
 If it is submitted through Fannie Mae, then the results will render an approve/eligible per DU FINDINGS.
-Most mortgage lenders favor Fannie Mae’s Automated Underwriting System.
+Most lenders favor Fannie Mae’s Automated Underwriting System.

 There are times when the Automated Underwriting System will require reserves.
-Reserves they require are monthly payments of the new housing expenses which includes principal, interest, taxes, and insurance.
+Reserves required by lenders are monthly payments of the new housing expenses.
+Reserves are one month’s principal, interest, taxes, and insurance (PITI).
 The Automated Underwriting System may require anywhere between one to six-month reserves.
-The amount of reserves requirement on a home loan depends on how weak the mortgage applicant’s credit and financial profile is.
+The amount of reserves requirement on a home loan depends on how weak the borrower’s financial profile is.
 Reserves Requirement On Home Loan is also mandatory on multi-unit home purchases.

 Why Are There Reserves Requirement On Home Loan?